mweastwood/LibHealpix.jl/README.md

 The Healpix library defines a pixelization of the sphere that is equal-area (each pixel covers the same area as every other pixel) and isolatitude (pixels are arranged along rings of constant latitude).
-Healpix was born from the need to rapidly compute angular power spectra for Cosmic Microwave Background Experiments (ie. WMAP and Planck) and is widely used in astronomy and astrophysics.
+Healpix was born from the need to rapidly compute angular power spectra for Cosmic Microwave Background experiments (ie. WMAP and Planck) and is widely used in astronomy and astrophysics.

 [K.M.
 Górski, Eric Hivon, A.J.
 Banday, B.D.
 Wandelt, F.K.
 Hansen, M. Reinecke, M. Bartelmann, 2005,